meltano/meltano/docs/src/_contribute/plugins.md

       documentation: https://meltano.com/ # Optional (use to link to specific supplemental documentation)
       protected: true # Optional (use in combination with `value` to provide an uneditable default)
       env: SOME_API_KEY # Optional (use to delegate to an environment variable for overriding this setting's value)
-      env_aliases: [OTHER_ENV] # Optional (use to delegate alternative environment variables for overriding this setting's value)
       value_processor: nest_object # Optional (Modify value after loading it from source: env, meltano.yml, system database.
 Target type needs to match `kind`.
 Options: `nest_object`, `upcase_string`)
       value_post_processor: stringify # Optional (Modify loaded value before passing it to plugin.
 Target type does not need to match `kind`.
 Options: `stringify`)
 ```